2020-Fall-UIUC-LING506/hw2/README.md

 ## Data

+Clone [the data repo](https://github.com/2020-Fall-UIUC-LING506/data) and ensure it is within this directory.

-The `data` directory contains a fragment of the Canadian Hansards, aligned by Ulrich Germann:
+The cloned `data` directory contains a fragment of the Canadian Hansards, aligned by Ulrich Germann:

 -`hansards.e` is the English side.